 What is a PAR-Q?

-All walks are risk-assessed and led by a qualified, first-aid trained and DBS cleared instructor.
+All walks are risk-assessed and led by a qualified, first-aid trained and DBS cleared instructor or walk leader.

 Please don't hesitate to contact me if you have any other questions.